-For Paper 1(b) and option papers, the final mark for the paper is calculated (to two decimal places) as the mean of the marks awarded for each of the essays, which are equally weighted.
+The final mark for the paper is calculated (to two decimal places) as the mean of the marks awarded for each of the essays, which are equally weighted.

 3.4 Scaling

 The School of Anthropology & Museum Ethnography does not use scaling mechanisms for examination marks.